Sixze/FabulousUtility/README.md

 ## Quick Start

 1. Clone the repository to your project's `Plugins` folder.
-2. Merge the `DefaultGame.ini` file from the plugin's `Config` folder with the file from your project's `Config` folder.
+2. Merge the `DefaultEngine.ini` and `DefaultGame.ini` files from the plugin's `Config` folder with files from your project's `Config` folder.
 3. Recompile your project.

 ## License & Contribution